alelodato/sapore-di-mare/README.md

 ## Colour Scheme

 The colour scheme used for this project was white for the logo of the restaurant, dark blue,that was chosen because recalls the color of the sea, as the website is for a fish and seafood restaurant, and also gold for the content of the website pages, to give it an elegant touch.
+Below a list of all the colour used in this project: